dwhiffing/fury/content/nato/us/navy/amphibious/support-ships/body.md

-NATO/US Navy/ Amphibious Forces/Support Ships

 **Amphibious Support Ships**

 Landing an army from the sea to operate inland is the most complex military operation there is.
-The USN during World War Two became experts at this type of power projection and as such developed and continued to develop highly specialized naval vessels to enable amphibious assaults and maintain forces on a foreign and hostile shore with a sustainment system stretching back to US ports.
+The USN during World War Two became experts at this type of power projection and as such developed, and continued to develop highly specialized naval vessels to enable amphibious assaults and maintain forces on a foreign and hostile shore with a sustainment system stretching back to US ports.
 What follows is a partial list of the types of ships involved.
-Not all of these ships are represented in scenarios but this will serve as background to describe many of the ‘non-combat’ elements that are required to conduct a landing.
+Not all of these ships are represented in Northern Fury scenarios but this will serve as background to describe many of the ‘non-combat’ elements that are required to conduct a landing.
 For more detailed study this is a link to the [1996 Sealift doctrine](https://fas.org/man/dod-101/sys/ship/docs/jp4_01_2.pdf) – note that this is not the latest publication but the one most applicable to Northern Fury.

 **LKA:** [Amphibious Cargo
 Ships](https://fas.org/man/dod-101/sys/ship/lka-113.htm).
 The Charleston
-class are the last in a long line of ships bearing the World War Two designation AKA (Attack Cargo Ship).
+class are the latest in a long line of ships bearing the World War Two designation AKA (Attack Cargo Ship).
 While there were over 120 AKAs in the 40’s, the five Charleston class, commissioned between ‘68 and ’70 have been put in reserve several times but remain active as a testament to their versatility and capability to help Marines stay ashore.
-Equipped with a flight deck, cargo elevators, hoists and cranes, she can carry 8x LCM, 4x LCVP and over 5000 Tons of cargo up to light vehicles.
-These ships will generally deploy with the lead elements of an Amphibious Force but remain in safe waters, once their LCMs are deployed they will remain in the landing area as the LKA returns to port for further supplies.
+Equipped with a flight deck, cargo elevators, hoists and cranes, they can carry 8x LCM, 4x LCVP and over 5000 Tons of cargo of a size up to light vehicles.
+These ships will generally deploy with the lead elements of an Amphibious Force but remain in safe waters, once their LCMs are deployed they remain in the landing area as the LKA returns to port for more supplies.

 ![](/assets/images/nato/us/navy/amphibious/support-ships/image1.jpg)